sillelien/docktor/README.md

 The Docktor checks every `CHECK_INTERVAL` (default 60) seconds whether the containers it links to are still active.

-The linked containers have the environmental variables set on them: `CHECK_COMMAND` and `FIX_COMMAND`. `CHECK_COMMAND` will be past to a Bash shell for evaluation, if it exits with zero (success) then nothing happens, if it exits with non-zero (fail) then `FIX_COMMAND` is executed to try and fix the problem.
+The linked containers have the environmental variables set on them: `CHECK_COMMAND` and `FIX_COMMAND`. `CHECK_COMMAND` will be passed to a Bash shell for evaluation, if it exits with zero (success) then nothing happens, if it exits with non-zero (fail) then `FIX_COMMAND` is executed to try and fix the problem.
 Usually this will be just to restart a container etc.

 An example tutum.yaml is shown below and can be deployedby the button after it.